-It’s the same, custom low carb menu I used to plan my orders before going to Burger King during this challenge.
+It’s the same low carb menu I used to plan my own orders.

 In case you’re new to low carb or keto eating, I’ll start by saying that all Burger King buns, fries, hash browns, tortillas, pancakes, and desserts (cookies, shakes, cones, etc) should be avoided.

 There are also some less obvious entrees and sides to avoid that I’ve listed below.
 They seem like they might be low carb, but aren’t.

 - Chicken Nuggets – Each little nugget has 2-3 carbs.

 - Chicken Fries – 17 grams of carbs and serving size is inadequate for a meal.

 - Crispy Chicken Salads – 20+ carbs due to breading on the chicken.